p-chung/kintensity/PAA2019/paa2019_abstract.md

 ![Fig.1 Comparison of kin availability estimates under stable versus non-stable rate assumptions.](stable_nonstable.png){width=600px}

+In Figure 1, we plot total kin counts (i.e. the sum of grandmothers, mothers, daughters, and grand-daughters) over age and period for a selection of countries.
+We do this using both the original Goodman method (labeled "stable") and our extended method (labeled "non_stable").
+What we observe is...

+{>> Monica, can you complete?
+Perhaps speculate a bit about why we observe the differences that we do (e.g. Nigeria's vital rates have remained largely stable for a while, while Japan's has not... something like that?) and why our curve is more right than Goodman's. <<}

 ## The Kin Dependency Ratio (KDR)

 We define a _kin dependency ratio_ (KDR) as the number of plausibly dependent kin at age $x$ divided by the number of plausibly non-dependent kin at age $x$: